WARNING – People Are DISAPPEARING in National Parks

 So many factors can be imagined as to how a person could vanish in the wild, from animal attacks to simply getting lost and succumbing to the elements.
 Most of the disappearances within National Parks can be attributed to such scenarios; however, there are many cases that are downright bizarre.
-Children have gone missing, and are later found miles away or high up on mountains.
+Children have gone missing and are later found miles away or high up in the mountains.
 Bodies appear on trails that have been searched by SARs (Search and Rescue) teams for days or even weeks prior.
 People are found deceased in mere inches of water — and, inexplicably, people vanish in the blink of an eye.

 David Paulides and Missing 411

 Such mysterious disappeared person cases have been the focus of investigation for retired police detective David Paulides for over ten years now.
 With nine books and two movies in the Missing 411 line, Paulides has linked thousands of cases of missing people to truly strange circumstances.

 Missing 411 was created after Paulides was approached by park rangers who presented him with information regarding several missing person cases which they believed to be abnormal.
 The rangers were concerned, as the Nation Park Service (NPS) was seemingly uninterested in pursuing these cases and thwarted their attempts to investigate them.

 Since then, Paulides has investigated thousands of cases and has encountered similar roadblocks from the NPS.
 Paulides has filed Freedom of Information requests to obtain a list of missing people from the NPS and was told no such list exists.
 He was told that in order to have one generated, it would cost him $36,000 for a list of missing people from Yosemite National Park alone and $1.4 million dollars to get a cumulative list of missing people from the entire National Park system (Recently, after years of denial, a list of missing people has been released for Yosemite National Park).